watersofoblivion/dataless/README.md

 [Advanced](#advanced) below.

 The pipeline also moves advertising data into Redshift.
 It first exports the advertising table to CSV and loads it into the cluster.
-Then, it loads the same data directly from the data lake using Redshift Spectrum.
+Then, it loads the data in the data lake into the cluster using Redshift Spectrum.

 Real-Time
 ---